TUW-GEO/Equi7Grid/README.md

 Installs for `scipy` and `gdal` are required from conda or conda-forge (see below how to set up a fresh environment).

-## Examples
+## Usage examples

-The `Equi7Grid` packages allows you to interact with different projections, and query information from the Equi7 raster.
+The `Equi7Grid` package allows you to interact with different projections, query information from the Equi7Grid geometries, and access the tiling system.

 ### Retrieving tiles covering a region of interest

-You can retrieve all tiles covering a region of interest defined using lan/lot coordinates using `search_tiles_in_roi`:
+You can retrieve all tiles covering a region of interest defined using Lon-Lat coordinates using `search_tiles_in_roi`:

 <!-- snippet: search-tiles-in-lon-lat-roi -->
 <a id='snippet-search-tiles-in-lon-lat-roi'></a>